Introduction

 - Requires highly skilled and self-motivated team members.

-Choosing between linear and iterative approaches depends on various factors, including project complexity, stakeholder involvement, and team capabilities.
-Some projects may benefit from a hybrid approach, combining elements of both philosophies to leverage their respective strengths.
+It’s worth noting that choosing between linear and iterative strategies depends on several factors, such as project complexity, stakeholder involvement, and the team’s capabilities.
+Additionally, some projects may benefit from a hybrid approach that combines elements of both strategies to leverage their respective strengths.

 Traditional project management methodologies